Asabeneh/30-Days-Of-Python/readme25-27.md

 So far, we have seen how to use template and how to inject data to template, how to a common layout.
 Now, lets handle static file.
 Create a folder called static in the project director and create a folder called css.
 Inside css folder create main.css.
 Your main. css file will be linked to the layout.html.

 You don't have to write the css file, copy and use it.
 Let's move on to deployment.

+### Deployment

+#### Creating Heroku account

 Heroku provides a free deployment service for both front end and fullstack applications.
 Create an account on [heroku](https://www.heroku.com/) and install the heroku [CLI](https://devcenter.heroku.com/articles/heroku-cli) for you machine.
 After installing heroku write the following command

+#### Login to Heroku

 ```sh
 asabeneh@Asabeneh:~$ heroku login